 UC is a chronic inflammatory bowel disease that causes ulceration of the lower intestine.
 With it comes discomforting inflammation, bloody diarrhea and abdominal pains that knock the breath right out of you.
 I was diagnosed when I was ten years old.
-A young case, I knew something was wrong when I bit down on towels to keep from screaming when I passed my bowels and saw droplets of blood expand in the toilet water.
+A young case, I knew something was wrong when I passed my bowels and saw droplets of blood expand in the toilet water.
 I didn’t tell my parents.
 I’d had severe asthma as a child and hated hospitals, IVs and tubes.
 When I was in the hospital, people seemed sad and I didn’t want to see anyone cry.
 Especially my mother.
 I’d only seen her cry once or twice, usually it was just tears welling up that never fell—but they were the most powerful, because I knew if she was crying it was really bad.
 Being a nurse, it didn’t take my mother long to figure out something was wrong.
 I’d lost a lot of weight and didn’t have my usual energy, so she took me to the hospital.

 Then I had a bad one at the age of 16 that landed me in the hospital for five days.
 It was the start of our varsity soccer preseason and I ran around the field once before doubling over and laying in a fetal position.
 The coach called my mother and she took me to the emergency room.
 With a temperature of 105 and serve abdominal pains, I was almost wheeled in for an appendectomy before the charts came back to reveal no swelling of my appendix.
 On a morphine drip, the world around me became fuzzy.